 Base pay: an employee’s regular monthly rate of pay.
 Base pay does not include differentials, pay line exceptions, etc.

 Benchmark position: a classification that can be commonly found, defined, and used as a standard reference to which other positions can be compared, analyzed, and evaluated against.

+Benefit service date: the date an employee is eligible for consideration for a merit increase.

 Break in service: a separation from employment of more than 15 calendar days.